Joint warfare in South Vietnam, 1963–1969: Carrot and stick, April

 Johnson's main public announcement at the time, however, was an 7 April speech, in which he offered economic support to North Vietnam, and Southeast Asia in general, if it would stop military action.
 This offer was quite in keeping with his goals for development, the Great Society, in the United States, and was likely a sincere offer.
 That he saw such an offer as attractive to the enemy, however, is an indication of his lack of understanding of the opposing ideology.

 As these proposals were made to the North, on 13 April 1965, joint RVN-US discussions agreed that the ARVN force levels were inadequate.
 The manning level was increased, to increase RVN infantry battalions from 119 to 150.
 The new battalions were generally added to existing regiments, to avoid the need of creating more headquarters units.
 By the end of 1965, twenty-four were either in the field or in training areas.

-The Director of Central Intelligence, wrote to McNamara and others that the ROLLING THUNDER campaign was not a serious deterrent to the DRV, and warned against putting more U.S. troops into combat roles.
+Director of Central Intelligence John A. McCone wrote to McNamara and others that the ROLLING THUNDER campaign was not a serious deterrent to the DRV, and warned against putting more U.S. troops into combat roles.
 McCone said that this would merely encourage the Soviets and Chinese to take a low-risk course of supporting infiltration.
-Khanh, in mid-April, met with Chief of Staff of the Army GEN Earl Wheeler, joined by Secretary of State Dean Rusk, and told them that the war will eventually have to be taken to the North.
+Khanh, in mid-April, met with U.S. Army Chief of Staff General Earle Wheeler, joined by Secretary of State Dean Rusk, and told them that the war will eventually have to be taken to the North.
 In April, Johnson changed the rules of engagement to permit the Marines to go beyond static defense, and to start offensive sweeps to find and engage enemy forces.